How much is a lot of data ?

 Check your existing phone bill to find out how much data your current plan has and the proportion of it you’re using.
 If you’re shopping around, you probably want more for the same price or less.
 The (usually electronic) statement your telco sends you is the best place to source your need.
 You can find out more about establishing your data requirements in our ‘How much data do I need’ article.

 As you will see from our detailed analysis below, it’s now extremely easy to compare the best prepaid plans with a lot of data.
 Consider our ‘Best of the best’ providers below.
-Pricing is now offered all per kB ( if you don’t know what that means, trust me, it’s a good thing ).
+All data costs are now charged per kB (if you don’t know what that means, trust me, it’s a good thing).
 Any prepaid plan with a lot of data has unlimited calls and SMS.
-They also all have 30-day recharge windows.
-That makes comparison extremely easy.
+Most of them have 30-day recharge windows, which makes comparison extremely easy.
+Some of them offer more recharge windows, though – 60 or 90 days, and 12, 24, or 36 months.
 It’s just what you’d expect — you’re looking for the largest number of ‘GB’ of data you can find.
 Everything else is the same.

 As we’ve said, one of the key features of prepaid is that you can change your plan or provider when you want to.
 Our advice is ‘don’t settle!’.
 Take the plan now, sure.
 But check again in a few months.
 You will be surprised at the additional data you get for your money in a few months.